top of page

 Details

-I've been fascinated by glass since the third grade when I discovered that glass was actually a viscous liquid.
-Thirty years later I still love this medium and the creation of art in the glass medium is the perfect combination of intense physicality, engineering, and the creative process for me.
-When I'm done with a piece and finally able to touch the work the next day (it takes 15 hours to cool) it's like Christmas but I get to add a work of art to the world that will exist indefinitely and hopefully continue to please people's aesthetic forever.
+I've been fascinated by glass since the third grade when I discovered that glass was a viscous liquid.
+Sixty years later, I still love this medium, and the creation of art in the glass medium is the perfect combination of intense physicality, engineering, and the creative process for me.
+When I'm done with a piece and finally able to touch the work the next day (it takes 15 hours to cool), it's like Christmas, but I get to add a work of art to the world that will exist indefinitely and hopefully continue to please people's aesthetic forever.

-Twenty-five years ago I had an idea of using glass powder in a way that was totally unique.
+Twenty-five years ago, I had the idea of using glass powder in a unique way.
 I failed, but the idea continued to haunt me.
-The years of practice and the acquisition of copious tools have finally enabled me to produce what I'm calling the Hubble and the Transition Series.
-It's taken thirty years to get to this point but I am very happy with the result.
+Years of practice and the acquisition of copious tools have finally enabled me to produce what I'm calling the Hubble and the Transition Series.
+It's taken a long time to reach this point, but the effect is unique, and I am thrilled with the result.

 History

-I grew up in a rather divergent home.
-My father was a nuclear engineer eventually retiring as a VP in Bechtel, and my mother had several masters degrees eventually garnering multitudes of international acclaim for her artistic expertise in Sogetsu Ikebana, textiles, and watercolor painting.
+I grew up in a somewhat divergent home.
+My father was a nuclear engineer who eventually retired as a VP in Bechtel, and my mother had several master's degrees.
+She eventually garnered multitudes of international acclaim for her artistic expertise in Sogetsu Ikebana, textiles, and watercolor painting.

-Initially, I followed my father’s bent becoming licensed to operate Naval Nuclear reactors, and eventually earning a PhD in Clinical Psychology.
-Psychology slowly lost favor and after practicing for about 10 years I totally changed my life's direction from a science-based perspective to an artistically based lifestyle and built my own glass blowing “hot shop”.
-Given my fairly unique foundation in engineering, academics, and aesthetics I designed and fabricated an artistic environment that allows me to blow glass without the assistance of a large team of support artists.
-Virtually no other glass artist works alone in the dimensionally large scale that I do.
+Initially, I followed my father's bent, becoming licensed to operate Naval Nuclear reactors and eventually earning a Ph.D. in Clinical Psychology.
+Psychology slowly lost favor, and after practicing for about ten years, I changed my life's direction from a science-based perspective to an artistically based lifestyle and built my own glass-blowing "hot shop."
+Given my fairly unique foundation in engineering, academics, and aesthetics, I designed and fabricated an artistic environment that allows me to blow glass without the assistance of a large team of support artists.
+That’s unusual, given the dimensionally large scale that I do.

-In the past 30 years, my art has become widely recognized by galleries, merchants, museums, and collectors all over the world for its scale, vibrancy, and fluidity.
-It represents the creative energy that could not find full expression in my other careers.
-I believe that glass is simply a medium to produce a “look at me” response that I try to infuse into every piece I create.
-Why else have art?
+In the past 30 years, my art has become widely recognized by galleries, merchants, museums, and collectors worldwide for its scale, vibrancy, and fluidity.
+It represents the creative energy I could not fully express in my other careers.
+I’m very fortunate to have been able to be an artist and, even more so, a glass artist.

 Contact Me